DallasMorningNews/django-chartwerk/docs/configuring.rst

 .. warning::

-  This decorator is not applied to views if DEBUG is true in your settings.
+  This decorator is not applied to views if DEBUG is :code:`True` in your settings.

 :code:`CHARTWERK_API_PERMISSION_CLASS`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-String module path to a valid Django REST permission class that should be applied to the browsable API viewsets.
+String module path to a valid Django REST permission class that should be applied to Django REST Framework's browsable API viewsets.

 :code:`CHARTWERK_COLOR_SCHEMES`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Set this variable in your project settings to declare a default set of color schemes your users can select for chart elements.
-The schemes must be organized by type as a dictionary with keys `categorical`, `sequential` and `diverging`.
+The schemes must be organized by type as a dictionary with keys :code:`categorical`, :code:`sequential` and :code:`diverging`.
 Name each color scheme and then provide a list of hexadecimal color codes.
 For example:

 .. code-block:: python